 Too much humidity and rise in temperature can force them to come out of their hiding – doesn’t matter during what time of the day.
 Sometimes, it is the source of heat that makes them crawl out of their hiding spot.

 Heating pads work better for some tanks than heat bulbs.
-Sometimes, it depends majorly on the type of tank and the type of setup you have put up for your gecko.
+Sometimes, it depends majorly on the type of

 The right amount of heating, heat source, humidity, and hiding spot would spell a good habitat for your leopard gecko.

 If your leopard gecko doesn’t have enough hiding spot for itself, it can come out in the daytime.
 You can provide artificial hiding spots or let the gecko dig it on its own.